Note Sourced reference, not medical advice. Editorial standards.

 Searches often spike when headlines mention clusters in international settings.
 In those situations, WHO and regional agencies may discuss whether close-contact spread should be assessed in specific outbreaks.

 That outbreak-level discussion is not the same as saying person-to-person spread is common in everyday U.S. settings.
+For the May 2026 cruise ship cluster specifically, the calm explainer is Cruise ship outbreak: what U.S. readers should know.

 Common “near a sick person” scenarios (plain language)